Sub Plans You Barely Have to Write

 I don’t like to use these emergency plans for a pre-planned absence, or an absence where one of my kids is sick but I’m perfectly fine to write some plans to email to my team.
 I don’t want my kids to get off pace on the curriculum if I can avoid it.

 But on those crazy days where I’m violently ill, or something really dramatic is going on, the last thing I want to think about is my classroom.
 So, these pre-written emergency plans are teaching GOLD.
+Grab my sub binder and get my no prep plans already written for you!

 Great news for y’all: you can get all of the things that I referenced in this blog post in a single download!
 My sub plan pack includes: